zainafzal08/HodgePodge-Alpha/README.md

 pattern in your bot's respond object.

 The code is very self explantory, the real use of the formatter is consistent response styles from the bot and a clean buffer to work with our output dynamically across functions and locations in call cycles.

+note that flush is async because it uses discords async send message functions